smpleader/manual-by-js/README.md

 - Support multilanguage
 - ~~Define elements of a content ( id of html tags, require: sidebarMenu & mainLayout )~~
 - ~~Support page parts so the content can be edited easier and share part of content~~
-- Use prefix to differ index table to page
+- ~~Use prefix to differ index table to page ~~
-- Create Manual preview script
 - Support link when get translated by translate tools ( google translate, microsoft translate.. )
 - Load content and convert to javascript widget
-- Support markdown plugin, include bootstrap layout
+- Support markdown plugin, to run well with bootstrap layout
-- Support layout template for menu, milestone, indextable
+- ~~Support layout template for menu, milestone, indextable~~
+- Auto make index table

 ## Log